 Put a comma before the concluding conjunction in a series if an integral element of the series requires a conjunction.

 - I had orange juice, toast, and ham and eggs for breakfast.

 Do not use semicolons in place of commas.
 Instead, semicolons are primarily used to connect two closely related sentences without an “and.”

-- In most promotional flyers or posters, do not include the year when an event is coming up within the current year:
+- In most promotional flyers or posters, as well as BC’s Events Calendar and FYI postings, do not include the year when an event is coming up within the current year.

 - In decades identified with their centuries, use figures and omit apostrophes.